 Visit Kakabeka Falls

-A cascading set of falls on the Kaministiquia river, Kakabeka Falls is the second highest in the province and often referred to as the “Niagara of the North.”
+A cascading set of falls on the Kaministiquia River, Kakabeka Falls is the second-highest in the province and is often referred to as the “Niagara of the North.”
 Locate a short 30-minute drive from downtown Thunder Bay, visitors will find plenty of walking trails including boardwalks along both sides of the river and a bridge connecting them.
 Camping on site is also available.

-A Parisian in Thunder Bay is a sweet pastry.
+A Persian in Thunder Bay is a sweet pastry.
 Think cinnamon roll with pink frosting.
 Oddly, its origins have nothing to do with the Middle East or an immigrant baker.

-The story of the Parisian dates back to the 1940’s when an American general named Jack Pershing met local baker Art Bennett.
+The story of the Persian dates back to the 1940s when an American general named Jack Pershing met local baker Art Bennett.
 Art had just created the sweet treat and decided to name it after his new American friend.

-Since then, the Parisian has become a locally loved treat.
+Since then, the Persian has become a locally loved treat.
 It can be found at the Persian Man Bakery (two locations in town) and at local grocery shops.